philiplb/CRUDlex/docs/html/0.11.0/_sources/api/AbstractData.txt

         :param $excludeDeleted: false, if soft deleted entries in the datasource should be counted, too
         :returns: integer the count fulfilling the given parameters

-    .. php:method:: fetchReferences($entities = null)

-        Adds the id and name of referenced entities to the given entities.
-Each reference field is before the raw id of the referenced entity and after the fetch, it's an array with the keys id and name.

-        :param $entities:
-        :returns: void

     .. php:method:: hasManySet($field, $thatIds, $excludeId = null)

         Checks whether a given set of ids is assigned to any entity exactly